candidtim/cookiecutter-flask-minimal/README.md

  - create accompanying cookiecutter template with Ansible project for deployment
  - add optional configuration for e-mail error reporting and/or Sentry (using choice variables and hooks)
  - add choice for testng framework (and also make it entirely optional)
+ - find a cross-platform replacement to a Makefile